CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/README.md

 ### Step by Step

 1. In the repository, click the **docs/** folder.
 2. Click on `index.md`.
-This is the home page of your website.
+This is the home page of the website.
 3. In the top right, click the pencil icon (✏️) to edit.
-4. Change the text to describe your project (for example, add your team’s name and a short description of what you’re studying).
+4. Update the text to reflect our current goals, data sources, and findings.
+Keep sentences short and add visuals when possible.
 5. Scroll down.
-In the **Commit changes** box, write a short message like `updated homepage with project info`.
+In the **Commit changes** box, write a short message like `updated homepage with day 2 findings`.
 6. Click **Commit changes**.

 > That’s it!
 In about a minute, refresh your website link and you’ll see your changes.

-**Note:** If your website is not set up yet, go to **Settings → Pages → Build and deployment**.
-Set the Source to **Deploy from a branch**, then choose `main` and `/docs`.
-GitHub will give you a link to your site.
+**Note:** If the website has not deployed yet, go to **Settings → Pages → Build and deployment** and set the source to **GitHub Actions**.
+The included workflow builds the MkDocs site automatically.

 ---

 ## 3) How to Share Code

-Code lives in the `src/` folder.
+Code lives in the `code/` folder.
 You can put scripts, Jupyter notebooks, or R files here.

 ### Step by Step

-1. In the repository, click the **src/** folder.
+1. In the repository, click the **code/** folder.
 2. Click **Add file → Upload files** (to add something from your computer), or **Create new file**.
-3. Name your file something clear, like `data_cleaning.py` or `fire_analysis.R`.
+3. Name your file something clear, like `threshold_signals.py` or `fire_analysis.R`.
 4. At the top of the file, write a short comment about what the code does.
 5. Scroll down, write a commit message like `added first data cleaning script`, and click **Commit changes**.